 ArtWorks exclusively targets Milwaukee County teens that already face barriers to employment:

 Teens with disabilities - These teens face inherent barriers due to misperceptions about their abilities.
-At ArtWorks, we teach out interns to overcome these barriers.
+At ArtWorks, we teach our interns to overcome these barriers.

-Teens that lack community connections - These young people, through no fault of their own, lack access to employment networks needed for success.
-At ArtWorks, we provide our Interns mentoring opportunities with ArtWorks’ staff, Lead Artists, and volunteer Career Coaches that can open doors for them and increase their chances of future success.
+Teens who lack community connections - These young people, through no fault of their own, may lack access to employment networks that would lead to success.
+At ArtWorks, we provide our interns mentoring opportunities with staff, lead artists, and volunteer Career Coaches who can open doors for them and increase their chances of future success.

 Our approach Inspires Creative Change within the individual that leads to a manifestation of positive and productive vitality that is released into the community.

 We are no longer accepting applications for the spring 2014 internship program.
 Applications for summer 2014 internships will be available in April.